High bosonic Bott index and transport of multi-band topological magnons: Calculation of Topological Invariants

 projects an arbitrary state onto the set of eigenstates in $\mathcal{N}$, where $\mathcal{P}_{\mathcal{N}}=\sum_{n\in\mathcal{N}}P_n$ and $\tau_{\mathcal{N}}=\sum_{n\in\mathcal{N}}\tau_n$.
 One can reorder all eigenvalues in $\mathcal{N}$ after those not in $\mathcal{N}$ so that $\tau_{\mathcal{N}}$ looks like

 where $\mathbbm{1}$ is an identity matrix whose dimension equals to the number of eigenvalues in $\mathcal{N}$.
-For a set of eigenstates $E$, its bosonic Bott index for $n$th energy band is given by
+For a set of eigenstates $E$, its bosonic Bott index for $n$th energy band is given by Eq. \eqref{Bott index}, and the matrices $U$ and $V$ are defined from